 Maine Audubon works on behalf of public policies that are in the best interest of Maine’s wildlife and habitat, and we need your help!
 Our conservation staff will present a mix of grassroots advocacy training and discuss wildlife policy “current events.”

 Do the culverts in your town or on your property need a lot of maintenance, or do they overtop in heavy rains?
 Are you worried these crossings might wash out as rainstorms become more intense and more frequent?
 Are you concerned that fish and other aquatic organisms can’t get through these stream/road crossings?
 Stream Smart crossings can help maintain fish and wildlife habitat and water quality, while protecting roads and public safety.

 Wildlife and Roads/Maine Turtle Roadkill Survey

 Habitat fragmentation and roadkill can have serious impacts on wildlife survival over the long-term.
 Working with our partners at the state, Maine Audubon coordinates community scientists to collect information on where wildlife are most vulnerable to roadkill and habitat fragmentation.
 Learn about our efforts working with volunteers all around the state to identify dangerous roads and protect Maine’s native turtle populations.

 The State of Maine’s Loons

 The Common Loon is one of Maine’s most iconic species for good reason.
-An inhabitant of clear, remote, northern lakes this species is found in more lakes in Maine than in any other New England state.
-And for the last 35 years, Maine Audubon has coordinated an annual loon count utilizing the skills of over 1000 volunteers.
+An inhabitant of clear, remote, northern lakes, this species is found in more lakes in Maine than in any other New England state.
+And for the last 35 years, Maine Audubon has coordinated an annual loon count utilizing the skills of more than 1000 volunteers.
 Learn from Maine Audubon conservation staff about loons in Maine and our efforts to protect them.